VerlonRoelMBINGUI/Kernel_Methods_for_ML_Challenge_2023/README.md

 Genome-wide protein-DNA binding maps can be profiled using some experimental techniques and thus all genomics can be classified into two classes for a TF of interest: bound or unbound.
 In this challenge, we will work with three datasets corresponding to three different TFs.

-We design 5 kernels models:
+We design 4 kernels models:

 * SVM with Sum of many Mismatch Kernels
 * SVM with  Mismatch Kernels
 * SVM with  Spectrum Kernels
 * SVM with Gaussian Kernel

+We obtained a private score of0.67600 on the leaderboard and ranked 2nd at the end of the competition.